Christa6.jpg

 From the earliest days of the investigation, Gandsey felt certain that Christa’s killer was also responsible for the murder of high-profile actor Sal Mineo.
 Mineo had been killed in the same area exactly one year earlier.
 A suspect in the Mineo murder was not apprehended until after Christa’s murder.
 His name was Lionel Ray Williams.
 All these years later, Williams is now a free man.
 He was never questioned in connection to Christa’s murder, but it is doubtful that he was involved in any way.
 The M.O. is completely different.

 Deep into the original investigation, detectives happened upon a big break.
-It came from a friend of Rudy Mazella - the drug dealer who knew Christa and had been rooming with her keyboardist Blair Aaronson.
+It came from a friend of Rudy Mazella - the man who had been rooming with her keyboardist Blair Aaronson.
 The friend claimed that Rudy had confessed to killing Christa.
 But when he was brought in for questioning, Rudy denied his involvement in the murder.
 When cold case investigators attempted to question Rudy further in the early 2000s, they discovered he had passed away.

 The investigation lay stagnant and eventually became inactive.
 Then Christa’s daughter decided to place a phone call to the cold case division of the Los Angeles Sheriff’s Department.